zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 ---

 > [!NOTE]
-> All scripts are programmed for use with the Linux operating system.
+> <p align="justify">All scripts are programmed for use with the Linux
-> I do not consider other operating systems due to time constraints.
+> operating system.
+I do not consider other operating systems due to
-> The software used is freely available and makes no special demands
+> time constraints.
+The software used is freely available and makes
-> on the operating system.
+> no special demands on the operating system.

 ## Preface